parijatmukherjee/2darrayblog/content/posts/solid_design_patterns.md

 ### What we need to do ?

-Write your codes in a way so that, if someone wants to add a new functionality to the class in future, he or she won’t have to touch your existing code.
+Write your codes in a way so that, if someone wants to add a new functionality to the class in future, they won’t have to touch your existing code.

 ![](https://media1.tenor.com/m/9SjKJ_ll6vUAAAAC/christmas-vacation-raw.gif)